Photography Life

 Summary

 In this article, I have only touched some of the factors when considering a Mac vs a PC.
-There are many other areas I could expand into, such as software availability, specific ergonomic and design concerns and much more.
+There are many other areas I could expand into, especially with regard to differences in the operating systems.
 But I am not sure if there is any value in expanding this discussion even further, as we have already covered a lot.

 At the end of the day, the choice of a system does not really matter.
 Both Macs and PCs are good enough to be used for a variety of uses, including post-processing.
 I provided my arguments and you can feel free to weigh each one and see which are more important for you.